 If you are receiving a benefit in the Qualified Joint and 50% Survivor form at the time of your death, your Surviving Spouse will receive 50% of the monthly benefit you were receiving at the time of your death each month for the rest of your spouse's life.
-If you are receiving a benefit in the Joint and 75% Survivor form at the time of your death, your Surviving Spouse will receive 75% of the monthly benefit you were receiving a benefit in the time of your spouse's life.
-If you are receiving a benefit in the rest of your spouse's life.
-If you are receiving a benefit in the time of your death each month for the rest of your spouse's life.
-If you are receiving a benefit in the Joint and 100% Survivor form at the time of your death, your Surviving Spouse will receive 100% of the monthly benefit you were receiving at the time of your death each month for the rest of your spouse's life.
+If you are receiving a benefit in the Qualified Joint and 75% Survivor form at the time of your death, your Surviving Spouse will receive 75% of the monthly benefit you were receiving at the time of your death each month for the rest of your spouse's life.
+If you are receiving a benefit in the Joint and 100% Survivor form at the time of your death, your Surviving Spouse will receive form at the time of your death, your Surviving Spouse will receive form at the time of your death, your Surviving Spouse will receive 100% of the monthly benefit you were receiving at the time of your death each month for the rest of your were receiving at the time of your death and 100% Survivor form at the time of your death, your Surviving Spouse will receive 100% of the monthly benefit you were receiving at the time of your death each month for the rest of your spouse's life.